Coiot/cbr-main/src/albums/episode17.md

 - scene_number: 33
   scene_title: "I Feel Sval-bad For Them"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode17-scene33.jpg
   narration: "<p>The Holy Roman Empire decided that Svalbard was the perfect place for a city.
 Hell, I can’t even deal with single digit celsius, let alone what those guys are dealing with, AND before central heating?
-Wittenberg has to be on one of those ‘most un liveable places in the cylinder’ lists</p>"
+Wittenberg has to be on one of those ‘most un liveable places in the cylinder’ lists</p><p>Coiot‘s Note: Uruguay adopts Order!</p>"
 - scene_number: 34
   scene_title: "A Trick of the Eye"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode17-scene34.jpg